-Figure 6: RMSD (in kJ/mol) of the ESP difference between the embedding potential obtained with averaged RESP parametes (red), with geometry-specific RESP parameters (blue) and with geometry-specific multipoles up to quadrupoles (M2) parameters (black) in comparison to the full QM potential (B3LYP/aug-cc-pVTZ).
+Figure 6.
+RMSD (in kJ/mol) of the ESP difference between the embedding potential obtained with averaged RESP parameters (red), with geometry-specific RESP parameters (blue), and with geometry-specific multipoles up to quadrupoles (M2) parameters (black) in comparison to the full QM potential (B3LYP/aug-cc-pVTZ).
 The ESPs are calculated on a molecular surface defined by spheres of twice the vdW radius on all atoms.
 See Figure 1 for the chemical structures and three-letter abbreviations of the solvent molecules.
 The numbers are averages over 10 different geometries for each solvent with the standard deviation shown as error bars.

-We see that the magnitude of the error for the averaged RESP charges (red) is comparable to the error of the geometry-specific RESP charges (blue) with the QM potential as a reference, albeit being larger by up to 50 % (for 1-propanol).
-In other words, the largest part of the error of the averaged solvent potentials does not come from the approximation of using averaged parameters, but from using RESP charges rather than more accurate potentials.
+averaged parameters, but from using RESP charges rather than more accurate potentials.
 We illustrate in Table SI-II in the Supporting Information for ethanol that this does not hold for other ESP-fitting schemes, which have a larger error for the averaging than for the fitting.
 We also note that the solvents with a low error due to the averaging are not necessarily the ones with a low error with respect to the QM reference.
 For instance, formic acid has one of the lowest errors with respect to the QM potential (Figure 6), but one of the largest as a result of the averaging (Figure 5).
-It is known that embedding potentials based on an expansion of multipole moments (M2) have a lower error compared to a QM reference than ESP-fitted charges and this error is well quantified in previous work.^{5,17,19} The same is observed here (in black) for all solvents except for tetrachloromethane, where the higher-order multipoles likely do not contribute due to the molecules's isotropicity.
+It is known that embedding potentials based on an expansion of multipole moments (M2) have a lower error compared to a QM reference than ESP-fitted charges and this error is well quantified in previous work.
+5,17 The same is observed here (in black) for all solvents except for tetrachloromethane, where the dipoles and quadrupoles do not contribute due to the molecules's isotropy.
 Tetrachloromethane also has the highest error of M2 with respect to the QM ESP (3.5 kJ/mol).
-Averaging multipole moments, however, is more challenging than averaging isotropic parameters and is usually done only with fixed molecular geometries such as in refs 17 and 46.
+Averaging multipole moments, however, is more challenging than averaging isotropic parameters and is usually done only with fixed molecular geometries such as in refs 17

-In Figure 7 the quality of the isotropic polarizabilities is tested by comparing the induced ESP to a QM reference at an applied field of 0.01 a.u. in all Cartesian directions, corresponding to a total electric field of 0.017 a.u.
-Comparison with a lower field strength (which is not shown here) reveals that this is in the linear region for all solvents considered, even though non-linearities have been observed close to this field strength for larger molecules.
-43 We emphasize again that the induced ESP and its error increase with the strength of the (applied) field.
+In Figure 7 the quality of the isotropic polarizabilities is tested by comparing the induced ESP to a QM reference at an applied field of 0.01 au in all Cartesian directions, corresponding to a total electric field of 0.017 au.
+Comparison with a lower field strength (which is not shown here) reveals that this is in the linear region for all solvents considered, even though nonlinearities have been observed close to this field strength for larger molecules.43 We emphasize again that the induced ESP and its error increase with the strength of the (applied) field.